 - bring elements for study or solutions

-It is a simple and efficient technique for diagnosing a problem precisely and comprehensively.
+It is a simple and efficient technique for diagnosing and analyzing the problem precisely and comprehensively.
 Also called “questioning method”, this what, who, where, when, how, how many and why method allows the collection of precise and comprehensive descriptions of a problem.

 - What (describing the problem)